What's a War Rug?

 US Soloiers

-An obvious misspelling of soldiers, This rug depicts the US invasion of Afghanistan with air power.
+An obvious misspelling of soldiers, this rug depicts the US invasion of Afghanistan with air power.
 F16 Fighter jets, chinook helicopters, Drones, and B-52s are seen among other small arms.
-The noteable features are the phrases "AFGHANS LIBERATED FROM TERRORISTS" and "LONG LIVE US SOLOIERS" as well as 'PENTAGON' and 'WTC'.
+The notable features are the phrases "AFGHANS LIBERATED FROM TERRORISTS" and "LONG LIVE US SOLOIERS" as well as 'PENTAGON' and 'WTC'.

 Afghan War Weapons